 Woudschoten Hotel & Conference Centre, Zeist

-As the theme ‘Prosperity for all.
-Young leaders building a better world for people and our planet’ deserves an inspiring venue, the four-day learning experience of the Nudge Global Impact Challenge 2020 (19 – 22 October) will take place at the beautiful Woudschoten Hotel & Conference Centre, in Zeist.
+As the theme ‘Prosperity for All – the Great Reset.
+Young leaders building a better world for people and our planet’ deserves an inspiring venue, the two-day ‘Grand Finale’ closure event of the Nudge Global Impact Challenge 2020 (June 2021) will take place at the beautiful Woudschoten Hotel & Conference Centre, in Zeist.
 It is an inspirational location for congresses, conferences and courses.
 Woudschoten is located on a 45-hectare estate right in the centre of the Netherlands, and is provided with all the facilities required for successful meetings.

 Woudschoten Hotel & Conference Centre has been awarded the Golden Green Key Certificate, which is the leading standard for excellence in the field of environmental responsibility and sustainable operation within the tourism industry.
 This prestigious ecolabel represents a commitment by Woudschoten Hotel & Conference Centre to make a difference on an environmental level.
 By opting guests to stay at their venue, they are helping to make this difference.